 - Relatedly, feel free to be funny if you can, but don’t try to cajole your interlocutors with good humor or sentimentality (no love-bombing; no “you get it”);

 - Allow those with whom you engage the dignity of their own response to you and your thoughts, even and especially when they characterize the latter in terms that you would not;

 - Do not be inflexible in your own arguments, and try to imagine, as you work through a position, what would persuade you of the contrary;

 - Practice withholding assent from an argument with generosity, kindness, and honesty.

 Grace Lavery is an assistant professor of English at UC Berkeley, specializing in Victorian literature and culture.
-They like George Eliot more than George Eliot likes them.
+She likes George Eliot more than George Eliot likes her.